 - Use your learning management system as a collector of valuable employee data.
-Some of the biggest problems companies face right now include the ability to retain top employees, problems with culture that plague their workplace, and how to maximize productivity.
-You can find answers to these questions and many more if you opt for a learning management system with data reporting that will show you how employees are performing within the framework of individualized learning paths.
+Some of the biggest problems companies face right now include the ability to retain top employees, problems with the culture that plague their workplace, and how to maximize productivity.
+You can find answers to these questions and much more if you opt for a learning management system with data reporting that will show you how employees are performing within the framework of individualized learning paths.

 Creating and Managing Learning Paths in eLeaP

 We understand the importance of training paths, for individuals and also for groups within a larger training group.
 With that in mind, we’ve created an LMS to include many features that speak to the need to develop and implement learning paths, efficiently and effectively.

 You can create learning paths and then assign users to them, and we’ve also recently implemented new customization features that facilitate the creation of individual and group learning pathways, including our Smart Assign function and User Custom Fields.

 These convenient features are designed to alleviate one of the biggest roadblocks many training managers see in their quest to personalize training, which is that they see it as time-consuming or burdensome.

 With our new feature rollout, we’re cutting down on the time you spend creating and managing user fields and training paths.